 EMP 206.
-PARAMEDIC FIELD PRECEPTORSHIP (1·15·6)

-PREREQUISITES: Admission to the EMT-Paramedic program and program approval for clinical studies.
+PARAMEDIC FIELD PRECEPTORSHIP (1.15.6) PREREQUISITES: Admission to the EMT-Paramedic program and program approval for clinical studies.
 COREQUISITE: EMP 205.

+This course provides field experiences in the prehospital setting 205.
 This course provides field experiences in the prehospital setting with advanced life support EMS units.
 Under the direct supervision of a field preceptor, students synthesize cognitive knowledge and skills developed in the skills laboratory and hospital clinical to provide safe and effective patient care in the prehospital environment.
 On course completion, students should have refined and validated their patient care practices to provide safe and effective patient care over a broad spectrum of patient situations and complaints.
 CORE

 EMP 207.
-PARAMEDIC TEAM LEADER PRECEPTORSHIP
+PARAMEDIC TEAM LEADER PRECEPTORSHIP (0.3.1)

 PREREQUISITES: Admission to the EMT-Paramedic program and program approval for clinical studies.
 COREQUISITE: EMP 206.
 This course is designed to evaluate students' ability to integrate didactic, psychomotor skills, clinical, and field internship instruction to serve as a competent entry-level paramedic.
 This final evaluative (rather than instructional) course focuses on students' professional attributes and integrative competence in clinical decision-making and team leadership in the prehospital setting.
-On course completion, students should have demonstrated adequate knowledge and skills, professional attitudes and attributes, clinical decision-making and team leadership abilities to effectively function as a competent entry-level paramedic.
+On course completion, students should have demonstrated adequate knowledge and skills, professional attributes and attributes, clinical decision-making and team leadership abilities to effectively function as a competent entry-level paramedic.
 CORE